my own music

 OTHER INSTRUMENTATION

-Patria (a.k.a.
-Ventura?) – Parade music for band.
+Patria (alternate title “Ventura”?) – Patriotic “Parade Music” scored for band.
 Written for a 2018 video montage about my small town’s Fourth of July parade.
 Video on YouTube.

 Drone music – A churning, dense soundscape to play against a montage of lighter-than-air visuals from video shot by drone photography expert Scott Taylor.
 Video on YouTube.

-Jesse vs. Christmas (Christmas Bombast!) – Jesse Vs. Cancer is a podcast by comedian Jesse Case who shares his experience going through and recovering from a time of quite serious cancer treatment.
-He invited listeners to work up their own quirky adaptations of his original podcast theme music and send it in.
-Mine took the form of an overblown orchestral Christmas Fantasia, interpolating Jesse’s humble original theme with the Hallelujah Chorus & Carol of the Bells.
+Jesse vs. Christmas (Christmas Bombast!)Jesse Vs. Cancer is/was a podcast by comedian Jesse Case sharing his experience going through and recovering from a time of quite serious cancer treatment.
+He invited listeners to work up their own quirky adaptations of his own original podcast theme music and send it in.
+My submission took the form of an overblown orchestral Christmas Fantasia, interpolating Jesse’s humble original theme with the Hallelujah Chorus & Carol of the Bells.
 Mea Maxima Culpa.
-Here is the synthesized mess that was used in the podcast from my YouTube page.
+Because of my fervent belief that “Anything worth doing is worth OVERdoing”, here is the intentionally overgrown synthesized mess that Jesse shared on his podcast, in a video from my YouTube page.

 Highway 12 Bar Blues – Breezy jazz/blues theme written for a video about driving one of the most scenic stretches of road in central Utah.
+This is one which is really only a sketch so far, and deserves to be fleshed out before sharing.

 Magna Noir – A short Jazz/Blues theme to use in various projects, such as underscore for credits/title sequences.
 It is included as music for the opening titles in this video on YouTube